smtilson/pp2-quiz-project/README.md

 ## Features <a name="features"></a>

 ### User stories
 As a user, I type an (in)correct answer and push the enter key/click the button with the mouse.
+The answer is submitted.
+If correct, the score and completion percentage are updated.

 As a user, I click the "Let's Go" button on the landing page.